 Can you tell me more about CSA services?

-We provide Targeted Case Management (TCM) for children and adults receiving Home-and-Community Based Intellectual Disability (ID) Waiver Services, starting around age 3 through adulthood.
-We also provide Targeted Case Management for the Home and Community Based Brain Injury (BI) Waiver Services, starting around age 13 through adulthood.
+We provide Targeted Case Management (TCM) for children and adults receiving Home-and-Community Based Intellectual Disability (ID) Waiver Services or Home and Community Based Brain Injury (BI) Waiver Services, starting around age 3 through adulthood.

 We provide Targeted Case Management to persons with Developmental Disabilities who have Medicaid and at least two areas of needed assistance.